 On the south edge of the Gansevoort Peninsula, the Whitney Museum of American Art is constructing a permanent, site-specific public art project by David Hammons (b.
-1943) that will be donated to the Park following its completion later in 2020.
+1943) that has been donated to the Park following its completion in Spring 2021.

 Day’s End derives its inspiration and name from an artwork by Gordon Matta-Clarke created in 1975.
 At that time, Matta-Clarke began carving into an abandoned pier shed once located at Pier 52, turning it into a living sculpture that celebrated water and light.
 David Hammons’ Day’s End will serve as a “ghost monument” to Gordon Matta-Clark’s earlier work, alluding to the changing history of New York’s waterfront with an open, skeletal structure that precisely follows the outline, dimensions and location of the original structure on Pier 52.
 As one of the largest public art installations in New York City, Day’s End is publicly accessible and offers an extraordinary place to experience the waterfront.

 To mark the third anniversary of Park Over Plastic, the Park announced a new resource to our community.
 We developed the Park Over Plastic Toolkit to share actionable tools that help address our plastic pollution problem.
 It is designed to support parks, businesses, organizations and other groups that are looking to expand efforts to reduce plastic waste.
 We invite you to use the resources available in this Toolkit to best serve the needs of your community and hope that it inspires others to reduce their plastic footprint and advocate for greener alternatives that are accessible to all.